 Punya is rather misleadingly translated as merit but since punya belongs to us, it is our personal wealth and power, which we can give away for the benefit of others.
 In order to give to others in a way that will truly benefit them, we have to think about what is the most effective way of using our punya… Continue reading What Does Accumulating ‘Merit’ Mean?
-Understanding Punya & that we are punya itself
+Understanding Punya & the Mysterious Power of Goodness

 Should we always give to others even when they show no gratitude or abuse our giving?
 How can we give in a way that benefits both the giver and receiver?
 Continue reading Student’s Question: Understanding Generosity – should we always give to others?